 Matthew K. Kelsey is a partner in the New York office of Gibson, Dunn & Crutcher and a member of Gibson Dunn’s Business Restructuring and Reorganization Practice Group.
 Mr. Kelsey’s practice focuses on representing companies, financial institutions and creditor groups inside and outside of Chapter 11 in numerous industries, including the real estate, retail, pharmaceutical, infrastructure, finance, shipping, and construction sectors.

 Mr. Kelsey is recognized as a leading restructuring lawyer by Chambers USA: America’s Leading Lawyers for Business and the International Financial Law Review.
-Chambers notes that Mr. Kelsey “is very effective in court but also has a strong skill set across the board.”
+Chambers notes that Mr. Kelsey “is very effective in court but also has a strong skill set across the board” and is “user-friendly, smart and a hard worker.”
 Mr. Kelsey was also recognized as one of 12 “Outstanding Young Restructuring Lawyers” in the nation in 2011 by Turnaround & Workouts Magazine.
 The Brookstone Holdings Chapter 11 case, which was led by Mr. Kelsey, was recognized as “Restructuring Deal of the Year” by The Deal on March 26, 2019.

 Mr. Kelsey received his Juris Doctor, with honors, from Rutgers University School of Law — Newark.
 He obtained his Bachelor of Arts degree from Thomas Aquinas College.
 He is a member of the Order of the Coif and the recipient of the American Bankruptcy Institute’s Medal of Excellence.
 He is admitted to practice law in New York and admitted in the U.S. District Court, Southern District of New York.